 Phase 3: Interpreting Information

 In Phase 0, I narrowed down the large list of topics I could choose from to find my final inquiry project topic; love and marriage.
 Then, in Phase 1, I organized the knowledge I currently possess about this topic and what information I will need to gather for this project.
-In Phase 3, I will be researching love and marriage before and during the trip.
+After that, I found helpful sources and local contacts in Phase 2.
+Now in Phase 3, I will be researching love and marriage before and during the trip.

 Background Information (from Phase 1):